Coordinate-energy transformation and the one-point function for the Heisenberg-Ising XXZ spin-1/2 chain on the ring: Introduction

 The rest of the paper is dedicated to numerical verification and applications of \Cref{c:main_v3}.
-In \Cref{s:functions}, we give a formula of the wave function that solves the Schr\"odinger equation for the XXZ spin-1/2 chain with deterministic initial conditions as a linear combination of Bethe equations.
+In \Cref{s:functions}, we give a formula for the wave function that solves the Schr\"odinger equation for the XXZ spin-1/2 chain with deterministic initial conditions as a linear combination of Bethe vectors.
 Then, we give formulas for the probability functions for measuring a specific configuration, i.e.~the joint probability function, and for measuring spin-up particle at a given site, i.e.~the one-point function.
-We also provide a fixed point method to numerically solve the Bethe equations for small $\Delta$.
+We also provide a method to numerically solve the Bethe equations for small $\Delta$.
 In \Cref{s:numerical}, we present numerical verification of \Cref{c:main_v3} and plot the one-point function introduced in the previous section.
-In \Cref{s:one-point function} we re-state and prove \Cref{t:one-point function main} with new special identities for the Izergin-Korepin determinant.
+In \Cref{s:one-point function} we re-state and prove \Cref{t:one-point function main} with new and old special identities for the Izergin-Korepin determinant.